 - 40 minutes – to another city within France, Europe (within Schengen area), Great Britain and Ireland.

-- 90 minutes – to Africa (except Algeria, Morocco, Tunisia, and South Africa).
+- 90 minutes – to Africa (except Algeria, Cairo, Morocco, Tunisia, and South Africa).

 - From Europe, except metropolitan France:

-- 15 minutes – from London-City, without checked baggage, and Brussels-Midi to Paris-Charles de Gaulle 2 by TGV.
+- 15 minutes – from London-City and Brussels-Midi to Paris-Charles de Gaulle 2 by TGV, without checked baggage.

-- 30 minutes – from London-City with checked baggage.
+- 30 minutes – from Europe to French regional cities.

 - From other regions (outside of Europe):

-- 45 minutes – within the French overseas departments and territories, regional network.
+- 45 minutes – from French overseas departments and territories, except French Guiana, Guadeloupe, and Martinique.

 - 60 minutes – from all regions, except cities bellow.

-- 90 minutes – from Abidjan, Abuja, Bamako, Bangui, Brazzaville, Caracas, Conakry, Cotonou, Dakar, Djibouti, Douala, Kinshasa, Lagos, Libreville, Lomé, Nouakchott, Ouagadougou, Port Harcourt, Yaounde.
+- 90 minutes – from Cayenne – French Guiana, Pointe-à-Pitre – Guadeloupe, Fort-de-France – Martinique, Abidjan, Abuja, Antananarivo, Bamako, Bangui, Brazzaville, Cairo, Caracas, Conakry, Cotonou, Dakar, Djibouti, Douala, Freetown, Kinshasa, Lagos, Libreville, Lomé, Nouakchott, Ouagadougou, Port Harcourt, Yaounde.

-¹24 hours before departure for Air France flights from Atlanta, Detroit, Minneapolis and Delta Airlines flights departing from the US.
+¹24 hours before departure for Air France flights from Atlanta and Detroit and Delta Airlines flights departing from the US.